-Those responsible for venues where marriage ceremonies may be conducted should ensure that they only reopen for this purpose if it is safe to do so.
-It is their responsibility to put in place measures that will allow them to safely reopen.
+Those responsible for venues should ensure that they are used for a marriage ceremony only if it is safe to do so.
+It is their responsibility to put in place measures that will allow this.

-The Regulations set out the requirements for those businesses and venues permitted to be open to enforce physical distancing in their premises.
-Where a person who is responsible for a place of worship, carrying on a business or providing a service contravenes the Regulations, that person commits an offence.
+The Regulations set out the requirements for businesses and venues to enforce physical distancing in their premises.
+Where a person who is responsible for a place of worship, or who is carrying on a business or providing a service breaches the Regulations, that person commits an offence.

 - guidance on keeping their workforce, customers and service users safe.

-Venues hosting a wedding reception will be expected to comply with:
+Venues hosting a wedding reception are expected to comply with: